The Naked Zoo

 The Naked Zoo is a 1970 American exploitation film directed by William Grefé and starring Rita Hayworth, Stephen Oliver, and Fay Spain.
 Its plot follows a seductive, older Miami housewife who begins an affair with a young author, triggering a violent response from her wealthy, paraplegic husband.

 Cast

 Production

 Filming took place in Miami and Fort Lauderdale, Florida.

 Reception

-Rose Thompson of the Radio Times panned the film, deeming it a "sleazy drama" that "wasn't exactly a highlight of Rita Hayworth's career."
+Rose Thompson of the Radio Times panned the film in an undated 21st century review, deeming it a "sleazy drama" that "wasn't exactly a highlight of Rita Hayworth's career."